 Remember what it was like to be a teen?
 Time has a way of changing our perspective of those days.
-It's easy to forget how it really felt to be that age, and some of the challenges of the teenage years can get glossed over.
-In reality, the road between childhood and adulthood is usually filled with hills and valleys.
+It’s easy to forget how it really felt to be in your teens.
+Some of the challenges of the teenage years can get glossed over with time.
+In reality, the road between childhood and adulthood is filled with hills and valleys.

 The social pressures on teenagers today are probably stronger than ever before.
-Advances in technology and instant channels of communication have made it almost impossible to escape from the struggles of peer pressure.
+Advances in technology and social media have made it almost impossible to escape from the struggles of peer pressure.
 Today, other people’s opinions and comments follow kids around everywhere they go on their phones and computers.

 It can be hard to know how to bridge the generation gap in ways both grandparent and teen grandchild can enjoy.
-But it is possible.
+But it’s possible.
 Here are some suggestions from grandparents of teens.

-Look at old photos together.
-Nowadays, people tend to keep photos on their phones, but there is nothing like sitting with a photo album and looking at photos with someone you love.
+- Look at old photos together.
+Nowadays, people tend to keep photos on their phones, but there’s nothing like looking through photo album with someone you love.
 Flipping through the pages inspires conversations.
 Make photo albums filled with images of your favorite moments with your grandchildren.
-You will enjoy them and so will your grandchildren.
+You’ll enjoy them and so will your grandchildren.
 Life goes by so fast these days for people of all ages.
 It’s nice have an opportunity to take a look back at the past.